novia713/fxos-app-homecake/README.md

 ## Installation

 1. Git clone this repo,
-2. Switch to this branch [git checkout dragonball]
+2. Switch to this branch [git checkout isaac]
 3. Open it with the WebIDE found in the DeveloperTools of the Firefox Nightly and press Play.